- Basic Policy on Social Contribution Activities

 Golden Ring Project

-Main facilities which joined "Golden Ring Project" in FY2019
+Main facilities that joined the "Golden Ring Project"

 New Zealand